mormor-karl/mormor-karl.github.io/_pages/about.md

 ## Overview per year (de facto)

 # 2024
+* Ongoing: planning a CEFR-reassessment of SweLL-gold essays (Therese and Elena; potentially Ricardo for automatic essay assessment; if portal: Maria)
 * One accepted poster at an onomastics workshop ICOS (Finland)
 * One accepted and presented article at LREC-Coling (Italy, May)
 * Two accepted and presented articles at CALD-pseudo workshop (Malta, March)
-* CALD-pseudo workshop @ EACL, Malta (21 March) with 10 accepted papers and two keynotes (Ildikó Pilán, Anders Søgaard)
+* CALD-pseudo workshop @ EACL, Malta (21 March) with 10 accepted papers and two keynotes (Ildikó Pilán, Anders Søgaard) + proceedings
 * Announcement and employment of a PhD student in Linguistics (Finland, Helsinki), from February 2024

 # 2023